Fearghal Flannery

 Fearghal Flannery (born 3 January 1991) is an Irish hurler who currently plays as a substitute goalkeeper for the Galway senior team.

 Flannery joined the team as sub-goalie to James Skehill during the 2012 championship.
 An All-Ireland medalist in the minor grade, Flannery has won one Leinster medal in the senior grade as a non-playing substitute.

-Flannery came on in the second half of the 2018 All-Ireland Senior Final for his championship debut to replace the injured James Skehill.
+Flannery came on in the second half of the 2012 All-Ireland Senior Final replay for his championship debut, to replace the injured James Skehill.

 At club level Flannery plays with the Pádraig Pearse's club.